-Thousands flee Greek island Evia by boat as ‘horror-movie’ wildfires rage
+Thousands flee Greek island Evia by boat as ‘horror movie’ wildfires rage

 Greek officials said that at least 570 firefighters were working to bring the fires under control, which were triggered by the country’s worst heat in 30 years — a consequence of a warming planet.

-The scenes from Greece come as the United Nations released a new landmark report Monday that found humans have pushed the climate into “unprecedented” territory, with worse climate impacts still to come.
+The scenes from Greece come as the United Nations released a landmark report Monday that found humans have pushed the climate into “unprecedented” territory, with worse climate impacts still to come.

 The vast study, from more than 200 authors, states that there is no longer any scientific doubt that humans are fueling climate change.